Maria Alexandrovna (Marie of Hesse): Charity Institutions

 The Red Cross and Red Crescent emblems, the symbols from which the movement derives its name.

 Since Russian tradition gave precedence to the Empress Mother over the reigning tsar's consort, it was only then that Maria Alexandrovna took a more decisive role in charitable activities.
 It was with her that the Red Cross was established in Russia, which quickly turned into the largest and wealthiest public structure.
 Under her organization, the institution accumulated in its accounts huge sums of money transferred by benefactors from all over the Empire.
 The women's committees recollected twice the average funds recollected by provincial committees.

 Maria Alexandrovna was the supreme patroness of the Red Cross: In total, she patronized 5 hospitals, 12 alms-houses, 30 shelters, 2 institutes, 38 gymnasiums, 156 lower schools, and 5 private charitable societies.
 Empress Maria expanded charitable activities during the Russo-Turkish War of 1877–78.
 The beginning of a new era in women's education in Russia was marked by her establishment of open all-union women's educational institutions in 1872.
 The students received lessons of physics, chemistry, and medicine.

 Emancipation Manifesto

-A 1907 painting by Boris Kustodiev depicting Russian serfs listening to the proclamation of the Emancipation Proclamation in 1861.
+A 1907 painting by Boris Kustodiev depicting Russian serfs listening to the proclamation of the 1861 edict abolishing serfdom.

 Tsar Alexander II relied on Maria Alexandrovna's judgment and serious nature to support his government, opening official documents and discussing states of affairs with her.
 She supported Alexander's ideals of introducing reforms.
 Two opposite philosophical currents divided Russian politics of their time: Westernizers and Slavophiles.
 The Westernizers, led by Alexander Herzen, Vissarion Belinsky, Ivan Turgenev and Mikhail Bakunin, wanted Russia aligned to Western science and values such as free thought, rationalism and individual liberty.
 By contrast, the Slavophiles, led by Aleksey Khomyakov, the two Aksakov brothers, Konstantine and Ivan, and Ivan Kireyevsky and his brother Pyotr Kireevsky advocated three principles: Autocracy, Orthodoxy and Nationalism.